APLMOOC/APLMOOC/docs/course/ch3/part7.md

 # Traditional fun
----

-This part will cover:
+!!! abstract "This part will cover"

     - How to write tradfns in the Dyalog IDE
     - Assigning temporary variables
     - Basic workspace management

+---

 Another way of defining functions is using traditional functions, abbreviated tradfn. (”trad-fun”) These functions look a lot more similar to functions in imperative programming languages.